 Shakshuka is a quintessential weekend dish: most of the work takes place upfront, there aren’t too many adjustments, and, crucially, it’s a great way to use up older produce.
 Riper tomatoes and onions with their higher brix (relative sugar content) break down more readily, and all while contributing more thickening power; no matter how fresh your peppers, you’re going to be cooking off a good amount of their crunch.
 What does matter is the overall quality of your produce.
 No amount of cooking will turn sad, watery tomatoes into brilliant ones.
 (A sprinkle of MSG sprinkled can help save them from the trash, but I still wouldn’t recommend putting that shakshuka in front of a valued guest.)
-That is precisely why we recommend a mix of good quality tomatoes canned at their ripest, supplemented with smaller fresh tomatoes, which are easier to find with better aromas year-round among the hothouse produce in Western grocery stores.
-A nice and deeply green vine attached to them makes all the difference, too.
-That said, this formula is how we tend to use up those last few heirloom tomatoes at the end of their natural growing seasons, the ones we held onto for too long, couldn’t bear to part with, even as they threatened to auto-liquify at the slightest touch.
+That is precisely why this formula relies on a mix of good quality tomatoes canned at their ripest, supplemented with smaller fresh tomatoes, which are easier to find with better aromas year-round among the hothouse produce in Western grocery stores.
+A nice and deeply green vine for the pan makes all the difference, too.
+That said, this formula is a stunner for using up those lingering few heirloom tomatoes at the end of their natural growing seasons, the ones held onto for far too long, that you couldn’t bear to part with, even as they threatened to auto-liquify at the slightest touch.
 We salute you, Mr. Exceptional Classy Tomato (though you’re hardly ever around).

 Shakshuka is one of those recipes that rewards you for messing it up once or twice; nail your veg with the tools you like, then dial in your seasoning and eggs with practice!